microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 <div class="tip" data-title="Tips">

-> These Get & Set Async methods have been built specifically for this lab to simplify exception handling and serialization as much as possible in your interaction with Azure Cache for Redis.
+> These Get & Set Async methods have been built specifically for this lab to simplify exception handling and serialization as much as possible in your interaction with Azure Managed Redis.
 > However, the actual Get and Set queries sent to the Redis Cache reside in the simple methods provided by the StackExchange.Redis package, and that you can see in the `RedisService.cs` class as the extract below :
 >
 > ```csharp